Jeff Duncan (baseball)

 Jeffrey Matthew Duncan (born December 9, 1978) is an American baseball coach and former Major League Baseball outfielder for the New York Mets.
 He is the head baseball coach at Kent State University.
 Duncan played college baseball at Iowa State University in 1998 before transferring to Arizona State University from 1999 to 2000 to play for coach Pat Murphy.
 After a standout college career, he would be drafted in the 7th round in 2000 by the New York Mets.
 He then played in the Major Leagues for the New York Mets in 2003 and 2004.
 Duncan also played in the San Diego Padres, Los Angeles Dodgers, and Toronto Blue-Jays organizations.
 He hit and threw left-handed.

 Amateur career

 Duncan graduated from Lemont High School where he played baseball.
 He was chosen by the Chicago Cubs in the 41st round of the 1997 Major League Baseball Draft, but chose to attend Iowa State University instead.
 A year later, he transferred to Arizona State University.
+In 1998 Duncan played summer league baseball for the Waterloo Bucks of the Northwoods League.
 In 1999, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox, and was named a league all-star.